Kushner Seeks To Revive Trump's Overhaul For Immigration System

 This is not Kushner's first attempt at trying to address this perpetually complicated issue.
 He led a similar effort last year to create a merit-based immigration system like ones used in Canada and Australia.

 The proposal was released last spring with great fanfare but failed to gain momentum.
 It landed as Trump shook up DHS leadership.
-In the course of a few weeks, he fired former Homeland Security Secretary Kirstjen Nielsen and USCIS Director L. Francis Cissna, and pulled the nomination of Ron Vitiello to lead ICE.
+In the course of a few weeks, he fired Homeland Security Secretary Kirstjen Nielsen and USCIS Director L. Francis Cissna and pulled the nomination of Ron Vitiello to lead ICE.

-The plan also failed to catch fire with factions in the Republican party: the hardliners who seek greater reductions in the number of immigrants, and business groups who want more foreign workers.
+The plan also failed to catch fire with factions in the Republican Party: the hard-liners who seek greater reductions in the number of immigrants and business groups that want more foreign workers.

 The current plan faces those same challenges.
 And some Republican senators have privately expressed discomfort with the idea of the Trump administration dictating what immigration legislation to introduce, sources said.

-Trump campaigned on a promise to crack down on immigration, build a wall on the southern border with Mexico, and end the Obama-era 'Dreamers' program.
+Trump campaigned on a promise to crack down on immigration, build a wall on the southern border with Mexico and end the Obama-era DREAMers program.

 But there have been some shifts in his position on legal immigration.

 During his State of the Union address this year, Trump alluded to Kushner's efforts to bring in more legal workers to help fuel the U.S. economy.
-"To build on these historic gains, we are working on legislation to replace our outdated and randomized immigration system with one based on merit, welcoming those who follow the rules, contribute to our economy, support themselves financially, and uphold our values," Trump said.
+"To build on these historic gains, we are working on legislation to replace our outdated and randomized immigration system with one based on merit, welcoming those who follow the rules, contribute to our economy, support themselves financially and uphold our values," Trump said.

-It's a shift from his "Buy American, Hire American" agenda from the early days of his presidency, which included promises to curtail programs that brought in foreign workers who displaced or competed with U.S. citizens.
+It's a shift from his "Buy American, Hire American" agenda from the early days of his presidency; that agenda included promises to curtail programs that brought in foreign workers who displaced or competed with U.S. citizens.

-Trump addressed skepticism about that shift during a recent interview with Fox News' Laura Ingraham who reminded Trump that he ran for office with a message that he would not allow foreign labor to replace American workers.
+Trump addressed skepticism about that shift during a recent interview with Fox News' Laura Ingraham, who reminded Trump that he ran for office with a message that he would not allow foreign labor to replace American workers.

-Trump pushed back, arguing U.S. companies, particularly tech companies, were running out of workers.
+Trump pushed back, arguing that U.S. companies, particularly tech companies, were running out of workers.
 "We have to allow smart people to stay in our country," Trump said.
 "We don't have enough of them.
-And we have to be competitive with the rest of the world, too."
+And we have to be competitive with the rest of the world too."

 Those comments raised alarm bells among immigration hawks like Vaughan.
 While she supports many elements in Kushner's plan, she worries there is too much focus on increasing the number of workers.